 Research scholar: Rihab Abdul Razak, IITB-Monash Research Academy

-Project title: New models and algorithms for decentralized and adaptive coverage control in multi-robot systems
+Research scholar: New models and algorithms for decentralized and adaptive coverage control in multi-robot systems

-Supervisors: Dr. Srikant Sukumar, Dr. Hoam Chung
+Research scholar: Dr. Srikant Sukumar, Dr. Hoam Chung

 The above story was written by Mr Krishna Warrier based on inputs from the research student, his supervisors, and IITB-Monash Research Academy.
 Copyright IITB-Monash Research Academy.